wwatson9/CGI_Blockchain/README.md

-# CGI_Blockchain
+# Chatbot Middleware Testings
-Repository for CGI Federal Blockchain project

 Description:
-Our Team designed and implement the software components of a small-scale asset tracking system for lab equipment for GMU, CGI, and the DOD using blockchain and a chatbot interface.
-Concepts applied include blockchain, IoT, and basic AI.
+Set of Code for middleware, chatbot, and to test the connection between the two.